ujjawal-nirwan/Machine-Learning/README.md

 Hello Everyone,

 I am not an expert in Machine Learning.
-I am a NEWBIE.
-Just trying to do some parctice on some of rare data set.
+I am just a NEWBIE.
+Just trying to do some practice on some of rare data set.
 All the files which are uploaded contains data  like missing vale treatment, outliers treatment, Visualization part.

 1. Classification= You will see a file named this in that i have tried to do build model using some classification methods.